pmean/build-website/text/05/ReweightingData.md

 outperforms Nebraska among whites (283 vs 281), blacks (242 vs 236) and
 other non-white (260 vs 259).

-This is an example of Simpson\'s paradox.
+This is an example of Simpson's paradox.
 New Jersey has much different demographics than Nebraska.
 In New Jersey 66% of the population is white, 15% black, and 19% other non-white.
 In Nebraska, 87% of the population is white, 5% is black, and 8% is other non-white.
 It is this